Traditional Day Program Student Scholarships

-The Shumadine Scholarship is a nearly three-quarters tuition scholarship that is awarded to 20 students per year who complete the application process to the Batten Honors College.
-In addition to being awarded the scholarship, Shumadine Scholars may be eligible for need-based financial aid to assist in covering any remaining tuition and room and board costs.
+Twenty selected students are awarded full-tuition scholarships per year.
+In addition, another 20 students are selected to receive a nearly three-quarters tuition scholarship.
+Scholars may be eligible for need-based financial aid to assist in covering any remaining tuition and room and board costs.
 Learn More

 Scholarship Funding for First-Year Students and Transfers (Merit Based)

-Virginia Wesleyan offers academic scholarships to all entering first-year students and transfer students.
-Once you’ve submitted your application and all credentials (First-Year Students: High School Transcripts and ACT/SAT scores; Transfers: Official Transcripts from previous institutions), our enrollment counselors will evaluate and send a scholarship offer with your VWU acceptance letter.
-For first-year students, scholarships are renewable for a total of eight semesters, as long as you are making satisfactory academic progress.
-Transfer scholarships are renewable until graduation requirements are met, but will not exceed eight semesters, and are also subject to satisfactory academic progress.
+Virginia Wesleyan offers academic scholarships to all admitted first-year and transfer students.
+Once you’ve submitted your application and all credentials (First-Year Students: High School Transcripts; Transfers: Official Transcripts from previous institutions), our Enrollment Counselors will evaluate your submission and send a scholarship offer with your VWU acceptance letter.
+For first-year students, scholarships are renewable for a total of eight semesters.
+Transfer scholarships are renewable until graduation requirements are met, but will not exceed eight semesters.
+All scholarships are subject to the student meeting the requirements for satisfactory academic progress.

 $1,000 Visit Grant